Visiting Capitol Reef National Park in the Summer

 The skies are clear and with the park in a remote location it allows you to get some of the most incredible views of the night sky that you will ever see.

 Summer is a good time to photograph the milky way at Capitol Reef!
+The times you’ll see the Milky way in the summer are:

 Summer Hiking at Capitol Reef

-There are so many Capitol Reef hikes to choose from!
+You’ll find easy, moderate, and strenuous Capitol Reef National Park summer hikes to choose from!
 There are trails for families, casual visitors who want to explore, and then the avid hikers that want a real adventure.

 Keep in mind the park’s elevation is 5500 feet.
 If you’re coming from a lower elevation, or from sea level, trails that are considered “easy” might be more difficult for you.

 Remember the summer monsoons can dump heavy amounts or rain over a short period of time which can result in flash floods.
-Get up-to-date weather information and watch for changing weather conditions.
+Get up-to-date Capitol Reef weather information and watch for changing weather conditions.
 DO NOT enter a narrow gorge or slot canyon if storms are threatening!

 Summer Camping at Capitol Reef

-You’ll also find primitive campgrounds in the remote parts of the park in Cathedral Valley and along the Notom-Bullfrog Road.
+You’ll also find Capitol Reef primitive campgrounds in the remote parts of the park in Cathedral Valley and along the Notom-Bullfrog Road.

 capitol reef guides and map